-1. All record documents shall include building information models capable of describing the project in two and three dimensions.
-2. These models shall adhere to the following standards: - BIM models for new construction shall have a minimum of AIA LOD 400. - BIM models for renovations shall have a minimum of AIA LOD 300. - Existing BIM models effected by new construction or renovation shall be updated

-- to the AIA LOD of the existing model or AIA LOD 300, whichever is greater, as part of the A/E's scope of work. - These minimums and any additional requirements deemed necessary will become part of the A/E Agreement with the Owner.

-3. All Operation & Maintenance and specification manuals shall be in .pdf format.
-4. All civil designs are to be produced in Auto CAD Civil 3D (version within one edition of current).
-All C3D designs are to include the following models: - Existing Surface, Storm Sewer, and Sanitary Sewer - Proposed Surface, Storm Sewer, and Sanitary Sewer - As-Built Surface, Storm Sewer, and Sanitary Sewer
+1. All construction and record documents shall include the following: - A complete plan set in AutoCAD - A complete plan set in .pdf form with at least 400 dpi resolution. - BIM Models capable of completely describing the building in 2 and 3 dimensions.
+These models shall adhere to the following standards: - BIM models for new construction and renovations shall have a minimum of AIA LOD 400. - Existing BIM models effected by new construction or renovation shall be updated to the AIA LOD of the existing model or AIA LOD 400, whichever is greater, as part of the A/E's scope of work. - These minimums and any additional requirements deemed necessary will become part of the A/E Agreement with the Owner.
+2. All civil designs are to be produced in Auto CAD Civil 3D (version within one edition of current).
+All C3D designs are to include the following models: - Existing Surface, Storm Sewer, and Sanitary Sewer - Proposed Surface, Storm Sewer, and Sanitary Sewer - As-Built Surface, Storm Sewer, and Sanitary Sewer 3.
+All Operation & Maintenance and specification manuals shall be in .pdf format.